Chronic Beryllium Disease

 Chronic beryllium disease, or CBD, causes scarring of the lung tissue.
-It occurs when a person inhales dust or fumes of beryllium — a naturally occuring lightweight material — and has become sensitized to this material.
+It occurs when a person inhales dust or fumes of beryllium — a naturally occurring lightweight material — and has become sensitized to this material.
 Beryllium is used in various industries, such as electronics, aerospace, dental, atomic energy and defense.